MV10/mv10.github.io/_posts/2023-09-01-monkey-hi-hat-eyecandy-audio-textures.md

 ### `AudioTexture4ChannelHistory`

 This one doesn't lend itself well to direct visualization.
 Whereas most Eyecandy audio textures store data exclusively in the green channel, this class stores multiple types of data in each of the four RGBA channels.
-Red is volume, green is PCM wave data, blue is frequency using the magnitude scale, and alpha is frequency using the decibel scale..
+Red is volume, green is PCM wave data, blue is frequency using the magnitude scale, and alpha is frequency using the decibel scale.

 ![fourchannel](/assets/2023/09-01/fourchannel.jpg)